holycrap872/ucls-hs-intro-to-cs/CourseMaterial/04_pythoshop/00_bitmaps/lesson_plan.md

     - Put on `Desktop`
     - Right click to get to "Get Info"
     - Right click to get to `Preview`
-    - Right click to get to `HexFiend`
+    - Right click to get to `Hex Fiend`
 - `BitMap Manual Editing Worksheet`
     - Walk through first problem
     - Explain that can use hex -> decimal and decimal -> hex converter
-    - As a class, put HexFiend in OVERWRITE MODE!!!!
+    - As a class, put Hex Fiend in OVERWRITE MODE!!!!
         - Raise your hand if you see it at the top
 - Debrief
     - What is the stuff before the actual data?